dakoncic/MyFeatures/README.md

 #🌟 Introduction
 In both our personal and professional lives, we all write down notes and create "to-do" lists.
 Whether it's setting New Year's goals, managing finances, planning a summer vacation, or remembering important life events, we rely on different methods to keep track of what needs to be done.\
-Usually we use notepads or phone apps for these reminders.
+Usually we use notepads or apps for these reminders.

-However, we often forget simple things like: cleaning the apartment, calling grandparents, reading more books, or exercising regularly.
+However, we often forget simple things like: exercising regularly, reading more books or calling our grandparents more often. \
 These tasks are easy to put off with the thought, "I'll do it tomorrow." \
 This problem of delaying things can hurt our productivity.

 I've found that planning my day or week in advance improves my productivity.
 But manually writing to-do lists repeatedly can become annoying,